Ventis Pro 5 redesign

 I began by exploring novel ways of connecting the pump to the Ventis.
 My first ideas were very speculative and were focused on delightful and playful interactions.

 As I move forward in modeling, I began to pay more attention to the dimensions of the battery and sensors that would need to fit into the design.
-I tried to keep these in mind but not let them hold me back.

 At this point I began developing the bottom-mounted pump.
 This concept emerged to accommodate the interface rearrangement.
 The shape of the pump was designed around the wearable clip, so it wouldn’t need to be removed during the conversion process.
 The pump was also designed to accommodate its own battery.

-The final form giving was done in Solidworks.
+The final form was refined in SOLIDWORKS.

 Previous